ArdanaCLM/ardana-dev-tools/README.md

 cloud deployment.

-NOTE: You *must* specify the name of the cloud to be used as the last argument on the command line e.g. ./astack.sh ... std-min
+NOTE: You *must* specify the name of the cloud to be used as the last argument on the command line, after all other options, e.g.

+    ./astack.sh ... std-min

 Add the following parameters for more options:

+    --c9                   (Deploy a SOC/CLM 8 style cloud, rather than a legacy style cloud; this will skip the venv build phase similar to the legacy --no-build option)
-    --c8                   (Deploy a Cloud8 style cloud, rather than a legacy style cloud; this will skip the venv build phase similar to the --no-build option, unless the --run-tests option has also been specified in which case it will build just the additional
+    --c8                   (Deploy a SOC/CLM 8 style cloud, rather than a legacy style cloud; this will skip the venv build phase similar to the legacy --no-build option, unless the --run-tests option has also been specified along with the --c8-qa-tests option in which case it will build just the additional QA testing venvs using the legacy build process)
-			    QA testing venvs using the legacy build process) --c8-hos               (Deploy a Cloud8 cloud using HOS, rather than SOC, branded repos; otherwise the same as the --c8 option)
+    --c8-hos               (Deploy a SOC/CLM 8 cloud using HOS, rather than SOC, branded repos; otherwise the same as the --c8 option)
     --no-setup             (Don't run dev-env-install.yml)